COVID-19 Privacy Resources

 Can I require temperature screenings of all who enter our facilities?

-Can I require employees to use a contact tracing or exposure notification app?
+Can I require employees to use a contract tracing or exposure notification app?

 Can I require employees to report exposure?